remlapmot/mrrobust/_drafts/spiller-ije-2018-examples/spiller-ije-2018-examples.md

 aligned between the exposure and outcome datasets using the MRBase web application, prior to implementing `mrrobust`.

-## Stata output for each estimation method using mrrobust: BMI-Serum Glucose{#estimation}
+## Stata output for each estimation method using mrrobust: BMI-Serum Glucose {#estimation}
 ### Read in data

 ```stata